alexdevero/alex-devero-blog/__drafts__/draft--rest-parameters-spread.md

 Spread operator is a feature that allows you to access content of an iterable object.
 Iterable object is an object, or data structure, that allows to access its content with [for...of] loop.
 The most popular example of an iterable is an array.
 Another example of an iterable can be objects literals or [strings].

-When you wanted to access all content an some iterable before spread operator you had to use some kind of a loop, such as the mentioned `for...of` loop, or method, such as [forEach()].
+When you wanted to access all content in some iterable, before spread operator was a thing, you had to use some kind of a loop, such as the mentioned `for...of` loop, or method, such as [forEach()].
 Another option were indexes.
 Spread Operator allows you to do this much faster and with much less code.
 About the syntax.

 The syntax of spread operator is simple and easy to remember.
 It consists of three dots (`...`).
 These three dots are followed by the iterable (`...someIterable`), whose content you want to access.